I'm a postdoc in the astrophysics group at MIT, where I've been since August 2018.

 At the end of 2010, I started a DPhil at the University of Oxford and turned my attention to the atmospheric characterisation of transiting exoplanets.
 In this work, I developed an interest in the application of Bayesian methods such as Gaussian processes (GPs) to the treatment of instrumental systematics in transit lightcurve data.
 GPs offer a number of advantages over traditional decorrelation methods, such as not requiring an explicit functional form to be specified for the often-poorly-understood systematics.
 Instead, the high level properties of the signal covariance are parameterised, allowing complex correlations to be marginalised over relatively low-dimension parameter spaces.
 I used GP models to analyse transit and eclipse lightcurves for the hot Jupiters HD 189733b and HD 209458b (Evans et al., 2013; Evans et al., 2015).

 In 2014 I moved to Exeter, where I focused mostly on transit and eclipse observations made with space-based telescopes at optical and infrared wavelengths.
 Over the last few years, I've led numerous programs as Principal Investigator, totalling hundreds of hours on Hubble and Spitzer.
-Recently, I've been studying the ultrahot gas giant WASP-121b in some detail, detecting water in its transmission spectrum (Evans et al., 2016) and showing that the dayside hemisphere has a thermal inversion (Evans et al., 2017).
+Recently, I've been studying the ultrahot gas giant WASP-121b in some detail, detecting water in its transmission spectrum (Evans et al., 2016), showing that the dayside hemisphere has a thermal inversion (Evans et al., 2017), and uncovering evidence for near-UV/optical absorbers at high-altitude on the day-night boundary (Evans et al., 2018).

 Image: Seven Mile Beach near Forster, Australia